• Provisions and Contingent Liabilities

 The mortality rate is based on publicly available mortality tables of India.
 Future salary and gratuity increase are based on expected future inflation rates in India.

-Details of Gratuity valuations are given at the end of this Note No. 32.
+Details of Gratuity valuations are given at the end of Note No. 33.

 Provision is made in the financial statements for slow and non-moving inventories based on estimate regarding their usability.